Biography

 https://www.tandfonline.com/action/journalInformation?show=editorialBoard&journalCode=texg20

-Medical Training: Jeff took and passed the University of Maryland Medical School Advanced Trauma Life Support course.
+Medical Training: Jeff took and passed the University of Maryland Medical School Advanced Trauma Life Support course (the other 36 students were all M.D.s) .
 He has also served as a CPR/AED instructor/coordinator for the US Geological Survey (1995 – 2005).

 Jeff manages a number of websites: